A journey into PostgreSQL logical replication - the next chapter

 Statement triggers

 Similarly to defaulting to bulking, we should be aware of what kind of triggers we define.
-If we define row-level triggers, the transformation query will run once for each row changed by our data update, while if we use statement triggers we execute it only once.
+If we define row-level triggers, the transformation query will run once for each row changed by our data update, while if we use statement triggers, we execute it only once.

 Of course, this will also imply supporting it in the trigger function.